 Sure, I may live in central Pennsylvania where currency at parties is pirogies & buffalo chicken dip but my heart and tastebuds lie much deeper south.
 I’m a proud Auburn University alumna, and you can bet your britches I’ve eaten my fair share of BBQ in my life.

 When it comes to barbecue, it’s all about the meat in my book.
-It MUST be tender, it MUST be juicy and it MUST be falling apart.
+I am a big fam of a Grilled Backstrap, a Juicy Steak, these Venison Foil Packet Meals, or some Smoked Venison Brisket With Spicy Coffee Rub.
+My number one rule, it MUST be tender, it MUST be juicy and it MUST be falling apart.
 Of course, good sauce is key, but really, it’s how you do your meat.

 The tricky part when working with venison is the lack of fat.
 Pork shoulder and beef brisket (typically used in barbecue) have a good amount of fat in their meat.
 A lot of venison roasts (what I use when making venison BBQ sandwich) don’t have a lot of fat.